ToBlick/cs101/slides/starter-kit.md

 ## Scanner weirdness

 Using any of the functions besides `nextLine()` creates complication.
-For example:

 ```java
 package edu.nyu.cs.fb1258;